The Future of Hydrogen Production

 Japan’s Green Growth Strategies plans for the country to reach carbon neutrality by 2050.
 After nuclear power, hydrogen has the highest specific energy density of any known fuel.
 It can be burned to generate heat and used in fuel cells to generate electricity, and, in both cases, the only thing released is water vapor, making the process carbon-free.

-A New Type of Nuclear Reactor
+Japan is Developing a New Type of Nuclear Reactor

 Tragically, the Fukushima nuclear accident in 2011 caused many countries to rethink their use of nuclear energy, shutting down powerplants worldwide.
 In America, 26 of the 96 operational nuclear reactors have been decommissioned in the last decade.
 Japan closed down all its nuclear reactors and went back to burning coal, oil and natural gas to cover its energy gap.
 But it has been working hard to come up with a better solution - a new nuclear reactor that is incapable of a meltdown.